Why do Companies Discontinue Products?:

 Let's dive into some of the most common factors that lead companies to discontinue products.
 Also, don't forget to see the FAQs at the end.

-Interesting fact - “30% of goods are returned because the products did not match what the person saw on the website” RETAIL DIVE
+Do you know? - “30% of goods are returned because the products did not match what the person saw on the website” – RETAIL DIVE

 1. Declining Sales: